MyCreative in the news as well as the latest happenings in Malaysia’s creative industry.

 Berklee College of Music

 THE ENEMY OF CREATIVE ARTIST IS UNEMPLOYMENT.
 So how do we deal with this?
-My approach is really to analyse the strength, weaknesses, opportunities as well as threats of the music industry.
+My approach is really to

 Good demand for live music – Malaysians (especially in the Klang Valley), have always shown a preference for outlets with live music.
 Musicians who perform Top 40’s, Evergreens, Jazz, R’n’B and other popular genres do not have much difficulty getting work and income from these sources as there are a significant number of places to play in the Klang Valley.